kevinctofel/excellent_stream/src/posts/Logging out of Chromebooks.md

 As fun as this ride has been, I'm at peace with the decision.
 It's not a happy environment when you're checking site stats, ad revenue, Google search position rankings and more many items several times per day.
 At least not when in a downtrend like things have been for roughly 18 months.

 I actually feel good about getting that negativity out of my daily life because I've let it hold me back.
 It's time to move on, spend more time with my family and enjoy a more positive daily environment.

 If you read or supported the site, know that I sincerely appreciate it.
-We may all be connected through wired and wirless connections but it's the personal connections that mean the most.
+We may all be connected through wired and wireless connections but it's the _personal_ connections that mean the most.